 What is the process for a market study?

 Following initiation, the Commission will commence an information-gathering phase.
-We will publish our findings in a draft report.
+We will publish our draft findings in a draft report and consult on it.
 Any recommendations in a final report will be non-binding on Government, but may include recommended measures to improve the performance of markets, such as changes to regulation, policy or the conduct of market participants.

-On 3 December 2018 the Government announced it had initiated a market study into the retail fuel market for supply of petrol and diesel used for land transport in New Zealand.
-The terms of reference for the study were published in the Gazette on 5 December 2018, at which point the Commission was formally enabled to begin this study.
+On 3 December 2018 the Government announced it had initiated a market study into the retail market for the supply of petrol and diesel used for land transport in New Zealand.
+The terms of reference for the study were published in the Gazette on 5 December 2018.
+The Commission released its final report into the retail fuel market on 5 December 2019.Retail fuel market study